-API testing in BBD style with Cucumber. cucumber-api lets one validate public APIs JSON response in blazingly fast time.
+API testing with Cucumber is really innovative way of using BDD style feature file. cucumber-api lets one validate public APIs JSON response in blazingly fast time.

 Inspired by cucumber-api-steps.